Cody-Nicholson96/Data_Science/Microsoft_Excel/vloopup.md

+# VLookup

 There are four pieces of information that you will need in order to build the VLOOKUP syntax:

 1. The value you want to look up, also called the lookup value.